Everybody gets angry from time to time, but how you respond to your anger can make an enormous difference.

 When you are very angry, it is difficult to see the situation with logic and harder still to see it from the other person’s perspective.
 However, there are always two sides to every situation.
 If you can effectively consider others’ perspectives, use logic and be rational you will be better able to manage your anger.

 It is much easier to reduce your anger and seek alternative perspectives when you are no longer in the environment that caused the anger.
 Leaving the room, even for a few minutes can make an enormous difference to your ability to manage anger.

 While expressing anger in a supportive environment can make you feel better, it doesn’t help you move toward a solution.
 Be clear about the goal you wish to achieve.
 When you are calm, speak to the people involved in the situation.
 Identify their perspective and work together toward a solution by communicating respectfully.

-If you would like some assistance mastering your response to anger contact your EAP on 1800 629 277 or email@example.com .
+If you would like some assistance and learn how to deal with anger issues, contact your EAP on 1800 629 277 or firstname.lastname@example.org .

 .
 The Gottman Institute: How to Handle Anger in your Relationship

 .
 Kelly, G. B., Smith, T. W., Butner, J., Nealey-Moore, J., Hawkins, M. W., & Uchino, B. N. (2007).
 Hostility, anger, and marital adjustment: Concurrent and prospective associations with psychosocial vulnerability.
 Journal of Behavioral Medicine, 30(1), 1-10

 .
 Karahan, T. F., Yalçin, B. M., & Erbas, M. M. (2014).
 The beliefs, attitudes and views of university students about anger and the effects of cognitive behavioral therapy-oriented anger control and anxiety management programs on their anger management skill levels.
 Kuram Ve Uygulamada Egitim Bilimleri, 14(6), 2071-2082